funnicus/docker-cheatsheet/README.md

 docker image rm <image>

 # Download
-docker image pull <name> # download an image without running it from docker registry
+docker image pull <name>:<tag> # download an image without running it from docker registry, if tag is omitted, defaults to latest release

 # Run
-docker container run <container> # download and run a container, use -d flag before name to detach docker container exec <container> # executes a command inside the container
+docker container run <container> <args> # download and run a container, use -d flag before name to detach, args used to execute commands docker container exec <container> # executes a command inside the container

 # Stop
 docker container stop <name> # stop a container of a given name

+# Tag
+docker tag ubuntu:18.04 <name>:<tag> # create a custom tag for ubuntu 18.04 and renames the image

 # Flags
 -i (interactive)
 -t (tty)
 -d (detached)

+# Docker build
+docker build . -t hello-docker # builds a docker image named "hello-docker" from current directory Dockerfile

 ```
 ### From DevOps with Docker 2021 course material